Reviews You Can Rely On

 Plastic construction

-The Coros Pace 3 maintains its edge in the budget-friendly segment of the market.
-If we were to suggest a single product that caters to the widest range of folks, it would undoubtedly be this watch.
+If we were to recommend one GPS watch that caters to the widest range of folks, it would undoubtedly be the Coros Pace 3.
+This model keeps its edge in the budget-friendly sector of the market.
 It offers outstanding battery life without adding extra weight or bulk.
-With 30+ hours of GPS usage or up to two weeks of typical daily use, the need for frequent charging becomes a non-issue.
-If your goal is to minimize the distractions often associated with smartwatches, the streamlined design of the Pace 3 is exceptionally appealing.
-Both dedicated athletes and individuals focused on daily health metrics could get a lot out of this model.
+With 30+ hours of GPS usage or up to two weeks of typical daily use, frequent charging isn't necessary.
+If your goal is to minimize the distractions often associated with smartwatches, the streamlined design of the Pace 3 is a prime choice.
+“I found the simplicity extremely appealing,” our lead tester said.
+Both dedicated athletes and individuals focused on daily health metrics could get a lot out of this watch.

 SPECIFICATIONS